Dodge Caravan: Fourth generation (2001–2007)

 Unveiled at the 2000 North American International Auto Show (NAIAS) on Monday, January 10, 2000, the redesigned 2001 Dodge Caravan and 2001 Chrysler Town & Country were released for sale in August 2000.
 The release was part of a promotional tie-in with Nabisco, which unveiled their new "Mini Oreos" inside the van during the unveiling.
 The first vans rolled off the line at the Windsor Assembly Plant on July 24.
 The fourth generation vans were available in the trim levels; SE, Sport, SXT, AWD Sports, "base" model, AWD Choice, eL, C/V, ES, EX, AWD Wagon, and SXT All-Wheel-Drive.

 In development from February 1996 to December 1999, the Generation IV minivans were based on the Chrysler RS platform and featured a larger body frame with modified headlights and taillights.
-Design work was done by Brandon Faurote from January 1997 and reached production approval in 1998.
+Design work was done by Brandon Faurote in January 1997 and reached production approval in 1998.

 In addition to other detailed changes, power sliding doors and a power hatch became available as options.
 The Mitsubishi 3.0 L V6, which no longer met emissions standards in California and the northeastern U.S., was discontinued, and a more powerful 3.8 L engine, based on the 3.3 L, became available.
-All Wheel Drive continued to be offered on high-end models.
+All-wheel drive continued to be offered on high-end models.
 Other innovative available features included remote-operated sliding doors and a rear hatch, which could be opened and closed at the push of a button, either inside the vehicle or with the keyless entry fob.

 In the 2002 model year, DaimlerChrysler stopped using the "DODGE" badges on the front doors, like with all Dodge vehicles.